-The portfolio recorded a negative return for the quarter.
-The biggest detractors were the investments in Alibaba Group, Tencent Holdings and Crown Castle International.
+The biggest detractors were the investments in Alibaba Group and Tencent Holdings.
 Alibaba dropped after Chinese authorities cracked down on tech with a focus on antitrust, security and inequality issues.
-Tencent slumped amid this crackdown that restricts gaming by children and saw the cyber-regulator fine the company for sexually suggestive content while antitrust authorities fined Tencent for unfair practices and ordered the company to end exclusive music-licensing deals.
-Crown Castle, a US-based owner of telecom towers, fell as rising interest rates undermined stocks that investors consider bond proxies.
+Tencent slumped amid this crackdown that restricts gaming by children and saw the cyberregulator fine the company for sexually suggestive content while antitrust authorities fined Tencent for unfair practices and ordered the company to end exclusive music-licensing deals.